2018 United States House of Representatives elections in Colorado: District 7

 The 7th district is located in Central Colorado, to the north and west of Denver and includes the cities of Thornton and Westminster and most of Lakewood.
-The incumbent is Democrat Ed Perlmutter, who has represented the district since 2007.
-He was re-elected to a sixth term with 55% of the vote in 2016.
+Incumbent Democrat Ed Perlmutter, who had represented the district since 2007, ran for re-election.
+He was re-elected with 55% of the vote in 2016.
+The district had a PVI of D+6.

+Democratic primary

 Perlmutter announced a run for governor, but later withdrew from that race.
 He later announced that he would not run for re-election.
 However, on August 21, 2017, he announced that he had changed his mind.

-Colorado's 7th district was included on the initial list of Democratic-held seats being targeted by the National Republican Congressional Committee in 2018.
-Former chair of the Jefferson County Republican Party and former vice chair of the Colorado Republican Party Don Ytterberg, who was the nominee for this seat in 2014, was rumored to be considering running.